 February Prayer Time

-The January edition of The Christian Journal included articles by Eleanor Cowles, of Independence, Jon Drury, of Vancouver, Washington, Lynn Hare, of Portland, Annika Klanderud, of Dundee, Maxine Marsolini, of Happy Valley, and Jan Sheerin, of Bend.
+The following members have articles in the January and February issues of The Christian Journal: Jon Drury, of Vancouver, Washington; Helen Heavirland, of Milton-Freewater; Annika Klanderud, of Dundee; Maxine Marsolini, of Happy Valley; and Jan Sheerin, of Bend.

 Congratulations to those authors who are either members or friends of OCW whose books made the long list for the INSPY awards: Karen Barnett for The Road to Paradise, Melanie Dobson for Catching the Wind, Rachel Hauck for The Writing Desk, Ronie Kendig for Crown of Souls, Hillary Manton Lodge for Jane of Austin, Carrie Stuart Parks for A Portrait of Vengeance, Joanna Davidson Politano for Lady Jayne Disappears, and Jill Williamson for King’s Blood.